webrecorder/browsertrix/frontend/docs/docs/develop/docs.md

     Install and start the docs development server:

     ```sh
-    uvx --with mkdocs-material mkdocs serve
+    uvx --with mkdocs-material --with mkdocs-redirects mkdocs serve
     ```

 You can now view a local version of the docs at [localhost:8000](http://localhost:8000).